Skip to content

 });

-This works, but the AI only sees a text message — it doesn't know what to try next.
-For recovery guidance, use toolError() or the ErrorBuilder.
+This works, but the AI only sees text — no recovery path.
+For guidance, use toolError() or f.error().

 required() — Missing Parameters